Can You Recycle Blenders? (And Throw Them in Trash?)

 Cooking is fun, but cleaning up right after is the difficult part.
 After preparing that piña colada, the thought of cleaning the blender can be distressing and may make you wonder if you can put it in the dishwasher.

 So, it’s safe to say that only the blender’s jug can go in a dishwasher.
 Even then, you have to ensure that the blender base never touches water.
-It could spoil it, or worse, result in an electric shock.
+It could spoil it or, even worse, result in an electric shock.

 We have a cheat sheet for cleaning your blender that’ll certainly make this chore a walk in the park.
 It’s just as simple as pouring some water into the jug, adding dish soap, and turning on the machine.